 Van Gogh - A Life In Art, at MFAH

-The iconic imagery produced by Vincent van Gogh have long been a fundamental part of art history and popular culture, and some of his works were reproduced so many times meaning that his practice became a commonplace when it comes to modern painting.
+The iconic imagery produced by Vincent van Gogh is a fundamental part of art history and popular culture, and some of his works were reproduced so many times meaning that his practice became a commonplace when it comes to modern painting.
 Throughout the years, much was written about his pioneering role in the movement sprawl, certain aspects of his oeuvre, as well as about his intriguing personality.

-The Van Gogh museum in Amsterdam is the main institution in charge of the preservation of the great painter’s heritage, and very often it organizes exhibitions together with other museums, in order to present van Gogh’s works around the globe.
+The Van Gogh museum in Amsterdam is the main institution in charge of the preservation of the great painter’s heritage, and very often it organizes exhibitions together with other museums, in order to present van Gogh’s art around the globe.
 Such is the case with the upcoming retrospective taking place at the Museum of Fine Arts in Houston, under the title Vincent van Gogh: His Life in Art.